padiac/padiac.github.io/notes/diffusion-delta-log-px-t-and-tweedies-formula-what-it-is-where-it-comes-from-why-it-matters.md

 $$\widehat{\nabla \log p_t(x_t)} = -\frac{1}{\sigma_t} \hat \epsilon(x_t, t).$$

-Thus the nabla log p vector field is (up to scaling) the same as the denoising or noise prediction target used in DDPM training.
-Writing things in nabla log p language does not change training; it changes the interpretation: we are learning a score field, not just a noise term.
+Thus the ∇log p vector field is (up to scaling) the same as the denoising or noise prediction target used in DDPM training.
+Writing things in ∇log p language does not change training; it changes the interpretation: we are learning a score field, not just a noise term.

 ---